Canon 1D Mark II vs Sony A7R III

 |Sony A9« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y||Sony A9|

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark II does not offer wifi capability.

 The A7R III is a recent model that features in the current product line-up of Sony.
 In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N.

 Review summary: Canon 1D Mark II vs Sony A7R III

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon 1D Mark II and the Sony A7R III?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.